dootyonn/Test_Online-programmer/README.md

 ```

 Please also write down if there are any changes you would propose?
+* GetNumPlayers and GetPlayerById should be const since they shouldn't modify the internal members of the PlayerManager class

 ## 3. Implement the following two functions: